Henry Cooper: 1952 Olympics

 Cooper represented Great Britain as a light heavyweight boxer at the 1952 Helsinki Olympics.
-His results were: Round of 32-bye, Round of 16-lost to Anatoly Perov (Soviet Union) by decision, 1-2.
+His results were: Round of 32-bye, Round of 16-lost to Anatoly Perov (Soviet Union) by decision, 1–2.

 Professional boxing career

 Style

 Although Cooper was left-handed, he used the "orthodox" stance, with his strongest (left) hand and foot forward, rather than the reversed "southpaw" stance more usually adopted by a left-handed boxer.
 Opponents were thus hit hardest with punches which Cooper could throw from his front hand, closest to the opponent.
-At its most effective, his hook had an upward uppercut-like trajectory.
+At its most effective, his hook - dubbed "Enry's 'Ammer" ("Henry's hammer") - had an upward uppercut-like trajectory.
 A formidable left jab, from which he could hook quickly, completed his offensive repertoire.
 While cut-prone and no great defensive technician, Cooper compensated by forcing the action in his bouts.
 After developing a left shoulder problem in the latter half of his career, he adjusted to put more stress on right-handed punches.

 Early bouts

-Henry and his identical twin brother, George (boxing under the name Jim) turned professional together under the management of Jim Wicks.
-Wicks had a reputation for not overmatching his boxers and looking out for their interests; however, the very cut-prone Cooper was slow to fulfil his potential and early title challenges were unsuccessful, with losses to West Indian Joe Bygraves for the Commonwealth belt (KO 9), Ingemar Johansson for the European belt (KO 5), and the undersized but highly skilled Joe Erskine (PTS 15) for the British and Commonwealth.
-An impressive points win over top American heavyweight Zora Folley was followed by a second-round KO loss to Folley.
+Henry and his identical twin brother, George (boxing under the name Jim), turned professional together under the management of Jim Wicks.
+Wicks had a reputation for not overmatching his boxers and looking out for their interests.
+However the very cut-prone Cooper was slow to fulfil his potential and early title challenges were unsuccessful, with losses to West Indian Joe Bygraves for the Commonwealth belt (KO 9), Ingemar Johansson for the European belt (KO 5), and the undersized but highly skilled Joe Erskine (PTS 15) for the British and Commonwealth.
+An impressive points win over top American heavyweight Zora Folley was followed by a second-round KO loss to Folley about 3 years later in their rematch.

 British and Commonwealth Champion

-For Cooper 1959 was a banner year: he took the British and Commonwealth titles from Brian London in 15 rounds and received the last 9-carat gold Lonsdale Belt after successful defences against Dick Richardson (KO 5), Joe Erskine (TKO 5 and TKO 12), and Johnny Prescott (TKO 10).
+For Cooper 1959 was a banner year: he took the British and Commonwealth titles from Brian London in 15 rounds and received the last 9-carat gold Lonsdale Belt after successful defences against Dick Richardson (KO 5), Joe Erskine (TKO 5, TKO 12, and TKO 9), and Johnny Prescott (RTD 10).
 Another points win over London brought an offer to fight Floyd Patterson for his world heavyweight title, but this was turned down by Cooper (or Wicks).